epi-analysis/SRCP_docs/docs/source/06-Data-management.rst

 Standard results
 ^^^^^^^^^^^^^^^^^^
 Standard results include tables, regression coefficients and graphs.
 These should be assessed using section 7 of the `SACRO guide to output checking <https://zenodo.org/records/10282526>`__ which provides detailed guidance beyond general rules such as minimum cell counts or non-derivability.
+The guide doesn't actually specify a minimum cell count as this can vary between institutions.
+We will continue to use 10.

 The SACRO tool is being investigated to assist with checking standard results.